 Although we don't have a definite answer to this, there are many possibilities.
 The most popular theory is that it was invented by Blaise Pascal, an academic scientist from France.
 Some believe that it was created by a French monk to brighten up life at the monastery.

 Still others think that a group of French Dominican monks came up with the idea of Roulette.
-Supposedly they based it on an old Tibetan game, in which 37 animal statuettes were arranged into a mystical square number of 666.
+Supposedly they based it on an old Tibetan game, in which 37 animal statuettes were arranged into a mystical square number of 666 - which also happens to be the sum of all the numbers on a Roulette wheel.

 During the 17th century, the perpetual motion machine was invented by a French student of probability named Blaise Pascal.
 After a few changes in its layout and design were made, the first Roulette wheel was born.